w3c/wai-dynamic-planning/source/plan/index.html.erb.md

 {:.attach_permalink}
 ## Determine budget and resources

-Ensure costs are clarified and budget and resources are secured for accessibility activities such as reviews, training, audits, and testing with users.
+Ensure resources, including budgets, are clarified and secured for accessibility activities.
+This includes necessary reviews, training, audits, and testing with users.

 {::nomarkdown}
 <%= activity_body %>